tsuru-robotics/bytechomp/README.md

 ## Additional Notes

 This package is based on a mostly undocumented feature in standard implementation of CPython.
 This is the ability to inspect the type information generic parameters via the `self.__orig_class__.__args__` structures.
 The information in this structure is only populated after initialization (hence the need for the `allocate()` method when instantiated a `Reader` object).
-Should this behavior change in future versions of Python, `bytechomp` will adapt accordingly.
+Should this behavior change in future versions of Python, `bytechompx` will adapt accordingly.
 For now, it will stay away from passing a type object as a argument to initialization because that just seems hacky.

 **Future Improvements:**
 - Perhaps allowing for parameterized fields to reference previously declared fields (i.e. allowing a list of size `n` where `n` is the previous field)